MarcoAntonioGoncalves/Switch-Mode-Power-Supply-12-V-3-W/Simulations/BuckConverter.md

 ## Circuit

 The simulation was performed for the minimum input voltage specified.
 The component values calculated were based on theoretical calculations.
-However, since components rarely come in exact values, the final simulation will display the components that will actually be used in the implementation.

 ![Buck Conversor Circuit](../images/simulations/BuckConverter/Circuit.png)